tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 In your Getting Started tutorial, consider including a Run in Postman button.
 (Postman is a REST API GUI client that we explored earlier in [Submit requests through Postman](docapis_postman.html).)
 If you have your [API endpoints integrated in Postman](docapis_postman.html), you can export your Postman collections as a widget to embed in an HTML page.

 The [Run in Postman button](https://www.getpostman.com/integrations/run-button) provides a button that, when clicked, imports your API info into Postman so users can run calls using the Postman client.
-As such, this isn't a full-fledged authoring tool but rather a way to import the interactive, try-it-out API explorer for your endpoints into a web page.
+As such, the Run in Postman button provides a way to import the interactive, try-it-out API explorer for your endpoints into a web page.

 To try out Run in Postman, you can either [import an OpenAPI spec into Postman](https://www.getpostman.com/docs/postman/collections/data_formats#importing-postman-data) or enter your API information manually.
 Then see the Postman docs on how to [Create the Run in Postman button](https://www.getpostman.com/docs/postman_for_publishers/run_button/creating_run_button).